-Garbage bags often have a putrid odor because they contain a variety of decaying waste products.
-Unfortunately, this odor can spread to your kitchen and other areas of your home.
+Full trash bags often have a putrid odor because they contain decaying waste.
+If it’s particularly foul, this smell can spread to your kitchen and other areas of your home.

-In fact, scientists found that spreading baking soda at the bottom of waste bins can help neutralize garbage odor by 70% (
+In fact, research notes that spreading baking soda at the bottom of waste bins may reduce garbage odor by 70% (

 A combination of baking soda and vinegar can remove the most stubborn carpet stains.

-When baking soda and vinegar are mixed, they create a compound called carbonic acid, which is a common ingredient in cleaning products.
-This reaction creates a lot of fizzing, which may help break down tough stains (43).
+Mixing baking soda and vinegar creates a compound called carbonic acid, which is a common ingredient in cleaning products.
+This reaction creates a lot of fizzing, which may help break down tough stains (15).

-Here’s how you can eliminate stubborn carpet stains with just baking soda and vinegar:
+Here’s how you can eliminate carpet stains with just baking soda and vinegar:

 - Cover the carpet stain with a thin layer of baking soda.

 - Fill an empty spray bottle with a 1-to-1 mixture of vinegar and water and spray it over the stained area.

 - Wait up to 1 hour or until the surface dries.

 - Scrub the baking soda loose with a brush and vacuum the residue.

 - The stain should now be completely removed.
 If there’s some baking soda residue left on the carpet, wipe it up with a damp towel.

 Like kitchens, bathrooms can be difficult to clean.
-They have a variety of surfaces that are frequently used and thus need to be cleaned often.
+They have a variety of surfaces that you use frequently and thus need to clean often.

-While a variety of commercial bathroom cleaners are available, many people prefer a more natural and cost-effective cleaning option.
-Baking soda comes in handy because it whitens and disinfects many bathroom surfaces, though it’s less effective than commercial cleaners (
+While numerous commercial bathroom cleaners exist, many people prefer more natural, cost-effective cleaning options.
+Baking soda comes in handy because it whitens and disinfects many bathroom surfaces, though it’s less effective than commercial cleaners (14).